A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Central City | Anderson | Lost Town | ||

-Central City | Nemaha | Lost Town | 1858-1863 | Central City was laid out in 1855, by William Dodge southeast of Baker’s Ford. |
+Central City | Nemaha | Lost Town | 1858-1863 | Central City It was laid out in 1855 by William Dodge southeast of Baker’s Ford.
+Its first postmaster was Hiram H. Lanham. |

-Centralia | Nemaha | Lost Town | One and a half miles north of the present town of that name; located in 1858; plat recorded May 30.
-1860. | |
+Centralia | Nemaha | Current Town | One and a half miles north of the present town of that name, located in 1858; plat recorded May 30.
+1860.
+It was on the Missouri Pacific Railroad. | |

-Chalk, Chalk Mound.
-Exonville | Wabaunsee | Lost Town | ||
+Chalk, Chalk Mound, Exonville | Wabaunsee | Lost Town | ||

 Chalk Bluffs | Gove | Lost Town | On the Smoky Hill River. | |